symfony/symfony-docs/reference/constraints/Size.rst

 Size
 ====

 Validates that a given string length or collection elements count is *between* some minimum and maximum value.

+.. versionadded:: 2.1
+    The Size constraint was added in Symfony 2.1.

 +----------------+--------------------------------------------------------------------+
 | Applies to     | :ref:`property or method<validation-property-target>`              |